STS15/human-benchmark/README.md

 - Simplified the process by anchoring to the parent element and merging the innerText of its children into a unified string.
 - Played back the consolidated string leveraging keyup/keydown events.

 The result?
 An average typing speed of **25,797.2 words per minute**.
+This also took me about 45 minutes to an hour.

 ## Test Run Results: